adityas129/blog/content/posts/RandomthingsIvedone.md

 description = "random things I've done"
 +++

-Here's a list of random things I've done in no particular order:
+Here's a list of random side-quests I've embarked on in no particular order:

 - Went from 670 to 1400 in 3 months in Blitz Chess in three days bc I got bored
 - Ran a marathon after running for like a year